WINGX ADVANCE GMBH – TERMS AND CONDITIONS OF BUSINESS

 (a) within 20 days of the date of the invoice; and

-(b) in full and in cleared funds to the bank account last nominated in writing by the Supplier, and
+(c) in full and in cleared funds to the bank account last nominated in writing by the Supplier.

-6.7 If the Customer fails to make a payment due to the Supplier under the Contract by the due date, then, without limiting the Supplier’s remedies under clause 11, the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
+6.7 If the Customer fails to make a payment due to the Supplier under the Contract by the due date, then, without limiting or prejudice to any other remedy the Supplier may have, the Customer shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
 Interest under this clause 6.7 will accrue each day at 4% a year above the Bank of England’s base rate from time to time, but at 4% a year for any period when that base rate is below 0%.

 6.8 All amounts due under the Contract shall be paid in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).